 Much virtual ink has been spilt discussing FlipBoard, the social magazine for iPad.
 This app takes articles shared on social networks and presents them in a magazine-like fashion.
 Some like the app for its presentation of social media links, some like the way it makes the web feel more like a print publication.
-Nancy recently mentioned it as one of the 6 best free RSS readers for the iPad.

 Many wish they could use the app without having to buy an iPad.
 Rumors persist about the possibility of a version for standard computers – possibly for the Chrome Web Store – but at this point they remain just that: rumours.
 If you’re looking to use FlipBoard on your computer you’ll have to wait, but there are some other apps worth taking a look at.